 The capital programme totals £90.05m for 2023/24 which includes all approvals since the budget was set.
-Schemes are in progress and at the time of compiling this report projected spend was expected to be broadly in line with the budget allocation.
+Schemes are in progress and at the time of compiling this report spend is projected to be 92% of the programme at year end which indicates there will be re-phasing into 2024/25 to complete projects.